-The backpack program was created after a Pittsburgh Public School teacher contacted the food bank to ask for assistance for her students.
-Many of them, she told the food bank, would become anxious on Fridays as they prepared themselves for a weekend that could possibly be devoid of breakfasts, lunches and dinners.
+The backpack program was created after a Pittsburgh Public School teacher contacted the Food Bank to ask for assistance for her students.
+Many of them would become anxious on Fridays as they prepared themselves for a weekend that could possibly be devoid of breakfasts, lunches, and dinners.

 The teacher said that, unfortunately, when those same students arrived back to class on Mondays they were tired and lethargic—some even had behavioral issues—because they simply did not get enough to eat over the weekend.